-I once moderated a panel of influential women leaders at the Hatfield School of Government Center for Women’s Leadership, where we discussed networking best practices for the latest cohort of New Leadership Oregon.
+I once moderated a panel of influential women leaders at the Portland State University Center for Women’s Leadership, where we discussed networking best practices for the latest cohort of New Leadership Oregon.

 It was a dynamic group of ladies and I was honored to participate.
 As I facilitated the discussion, I began to wonder what general advice would I have for all emerging female leaders?

 Here are 10 traits that I think you need to consider in order to be a successful leader: